© 2024 All Rights reserved WUSF

 DASHBOARD: View the tidal gauges here

-He said preliminary data from the tidal gauges across the Tampa Bay region show that Hurricane Helene likely broke multiple storm surge records.
+Preliminary data from the tidal gauges across the Tampa Bay region show that Hurricane Helene likely broke multiple storm surge records, according to a WUSF analysis of NOAA and USGS records.

-Before Helene, the median record-level storm surge logged by the eight tidal gauges across the Tampa Bay region was just over four feet.
+Before Helene, the record water level logged by tidal gauges located across the Tampa Bay region totaled just over four feet.

-The eight tidal gauge stations transmitting water-level data from Clearwater to Venice logged record levels of storm surge during Helene.
-Six of those topped recorded levels from Hurricane Idalia last August, according to an analysis of tidal gauge data by WUSF.
+All of the tidal gauge stations transmitting water-level data from Clearwater to Venice logged record levels of storm surge during Helene.
+Six of those topped recorded levels from Hurricane Idalia last August, according to the WUSF analysis.

 The real-time water level readings will be paired with on-the-ground measurements of water lines across coastal regions of Florida’s Gulf Coast, Fritz said.